Thinking about becoming a Delivery Manager?

 03. Turning chaos into clarity

 Often, you’ll walk into a mix of opinions, documents, plans, thoughts, and worries and your job is to help people understand what’s actually going on and what needs to happen.
 Listening well and reflecting back what you’ve heard clearly is a big part of that.
+You’ll need to share ideas with a whole range of people work in different teams and organisations, at different levels and with different views that your own.

 04. Being calm under pressure